AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 #### Params

 - **Create Empty**
   `create_empty` is a Boolean value indicating whether empty blocks may be created.
 Setting `create-empty` to true does not mean that an empty block will necessarily be created.
-Rather it means that the engine should go ahead creating a block even if no transaction are present.
-If transactions are present in the queue, they will be included regardless of `create_empty`'s value.'
+Rather, it means that the engine should go ahead creating a block even if no transactions are present.
+If transactions are present in the queue, they will be included regardless of the value of `create_empty`.

 - **Finalize**
-  `finalize` is a Boolean indicating whether the block (and its ancestors, recursively) should be finalized after creation.
+  `finalize` is a Boolean value indicating whether the block (and its ancestors, recursively) should be finalized after creation.

 - **Parent Hash**
   `parent_hash` is an optional hash of a block to use as a parent.
 To set the parent, use the format `"0x0e0626477621754200486f323e3858cd5f28fcbe52c69b2581aecb622e384764"`.
 To omit the parent, use `null`.
-When the parent is omitted the block is built on the current best block.
-Manually specifying the parent is useful for constructing fork scenarios and demonstrating chain reorganizations.
+When the parent is omitted the block will be built on the current best block.
+Manually specifying the parent is useful for constructing fork scenarios, and demonstrating chain reorganizations.

-#### Manually Finalizing Blocks
+#### Finalizing Blocks Manually

-In addition to finalizing blocks while creating them, they can be finalized later by using the second provided RPC call, `engine_finalizeBlock`.
+In addition to finalizing blocks at the time of creating them, they may also be finalized later by using the RPC call `engine_finalizeBlock`.

 ```bash
 $ curl http://localhost:9933 -H "Content-Type:application/json;charset=utf-8" -d   '{